theophilusx/ssip-clj/README.md

 # ssip-clj

-A very simple clojure library to interface with a SSIP client (Speech Synthesis Interface Protocol), for example speech-dispatcher
+A very simple clojure library to interface with a SSIP server (Speech Synthesis Interface Protocol), for example speech-dispatcher
 <http://devel.freebsoft.org/speechd>